SDGGiesbrecht/Workspace/README.md

 For the following set‐up commands to work, the device needs to have run `Refresh Workspace` at least once already.

-This script can be used to do trigger it:
+This script can be used to trigger `Refresh Workspace`:
 ```shell
 git clone https://github.com/SDGGiesbrecht/Workspace
 Workspace/Refresh\ \Workspace\ \(macOS\).command